7 Easy Substitutes for Arrowroot Flour or Powder

 Other bakers have had good results using psyllium husk, coconut flour, sweet rice flour, potato flakes, almond flour, and glucomannan powder.

-How does arrowroot powder differs from cornstarch?
+How does arrowroot powder differ from cornstarch?

 Cornstarch is made from the endosperm of the corn grain whereas, arrowroot powder comes from the root and is a grain-free alternative.
-It is also gluten-free, making it a good choice for people with celiac disease or gluten sensitivities.

 More Best Substitutes Articles You Might Like